cbaez2/InsuranceClaimsSimulator/README.md

 # 📘 Insurance Claims Simulator (CLI Edition)

-This command-line actuarial modeling tool simulates insurance claims, allowing the user to analyze how actual insurance payments deviate from expected claim payments, based on:
+This command-line actuarial modeling tool simulates insurance claims to perform actual-to-expected (A/E) analysis on the insurance payments, allowing the user to analyze how actual insurance payments deviate from expected claim payments, based on:

 - The number of claims
 - The insurance policy setup
 - The claim distribution used

 It calculates both the total actual insurance payment and the total expected claim payment, assuming claims are independent and identically distributed.
-The results include the percent error, difference, and margin of error.
+The results include the percent error, difference, A/E ratio and margin of error.

 ---